* This information applies to USA health insurance companies only *

 If you have The Empire Plan (NYSHIP) plan and live in the five boroughs of New York City/Long Island/Westchester: you must first come in for the initial evaluation, and give us a copy of your insurance card so we can submit an authorization request to cover that visit and subsequent visits.
 They will typically reply to us via fax within 3 business days.

 As of March 2017: OptumHealth/Oxford seems to approve Exceptions at a fairly favorable rate of reimbursement.
-You will need to start the process, then have us submit a request on your behalf.
-They will contact us to discuss rates; if approved, they will note your record for the ‘agreed rate’ less your co-pay, annual deductible, and approximately a 10% service fee reduction (their regulation).
-Bottom line: you will pay us per session, then submit for reimbursement.
+You will need to start the process: call the number on the back of your card and ask to be transferred to the Prior Authorization department; once there, give your information and ask for an Exception/In-for-Out.
+They may ask that we call, at which case email us with their info & a photo of your insurance card & your date of birth.
+Once they will ascertain that there are no available providers in-network who offer the same treatment as we do, they will contact us to discuss rates.
+If approved, they will note your record for the ‘agreed rate’ less your co-pay, annual deductible, and approximately a 10% service fee reduction (their regulations).
+Bottom line: you will pay us the agreed-upon amount per session, then submit for reimbursement.

 If you are insured by UnitedHealthcare Community Plan: your referring physician needs to call them to initiate an Exception to come to us.

 If you are insured by Palladian Health: they, too, have been favorable with granting an Exception to our patients.
 You may need to keep on top of them for a while so be patient yet persistent.

 How to describe ‘the problem’ to the insurance representative (only if they ask!):

 - Vulvodynia or Vulvar Vestibulitis: vaginal/vulvar pain and/or burning, burning during urination, sensitivity or pain to genital touch.